-I spent much of Thanksgiving weekend at my sewing machine, and I was reminded of a few basics I return to time and again.
+I spent much of last weekend at my sewing machine, and I was reminded of a few basics I return to time and again.
 They’re little things about sewing, quilting and machines that make a BIG difference.
 I hope you’ll find them to be helpful.

 1. During Bernina University, I once sat next to a chatty sewing machine repairman during dinner.

 When you’re having machine problems, first check the thread.
 Rethread top and bottom or change the brand or weight of thread.
 Next check the needle.
 Put in a fresh needle.
 If neither of these work, then it might be your tension.”

 I was having thread breakage problems during the first hour of sewing last Saturday.
 Changed the thread a few times but it didn’t help.
 Finally installed a brand new needle, and all my problems were solved.
 Bernina Guy was right!
 Always remember: T-N-T. Thread, needle, tension.